 Founder & Director

-Kristen Kerr (she/her) resides in the sunny and beautiful St. Petersburg, FL.
-After moving to the City in 2018, she was inspired by all of the art around her and decided to start painting.
+Kristen Kerr (she/her) resides in the sunny and beautiful city of St. Petersburg, FL.
+After moving to the city in 2018, she was inspired by the immense creativity that fuels the city.
+This led her to finding her own personal social-emotional healing, creative voice and leadership approach through expressive arts.

 Richard Prince takes a vision and makes it a reality through sound strategy development and structuring collaborative ideas.
 He innately sees the links of opportunity that exists in an organization, brings them together into a rational whole, helps others expands their logic, and drives collaborative thinking into a business advantage.
 He is an inspirational leader with the experiences that provoke action while at the same time moving the organization forward.
 Respected as a credible voice in decision making, finding innovative ways to achieve goals, and establishing new opportunities, Richard is an asset wherever he serves.